-Requirement

-Objective Addressing the Rationale

-Objective

-O.RESTRICTED_FUNCTIONS FIA_UID.2 TOE Users are defined as those

-Management functions will be FIA_UAU.2 individuals that possess valid

-limited to an authorized FMT_MOF.1 authorization factors; this allows

-administrator. decryption of the information on the

-disk.
-This set of users can also perform

-I&A to the underlying OS.
-In terms of the

-TOE, though, only authorized

-administrators will possess valid I&A

-credentials to access the TOE.
-Since

-every user that is able to successfully log

-in to the TOE is an administrator, the

-requirement that no management

-Table C.1-4: Additions to Rationale for TOE Security Functional Requirements functions can be performed prior to I&A being successfully completed is sufficient to implement the objective.
-It should be noted that "TSF-mediated actions on behalf of that administrator" refers to the management functions defined in FMT_SMF, and not to functions that take place prior to the boot (formation of the KEK, for instance) or the on-the-fly cryptographic operations to and from the hard disk. -- --
+Objective Requirement Addressing the Objective Rationale O.RESTRICTED_FUNCTIONS FIA_UID.2 TOE Users are defined as those Management functions will be FIA_UAU.2 individuals that possess valid limited to an authorized FMT_MOF.1 authorization factors; this allows administrator. decryption of the information on the disk.
+This set of users can also perform I&A to the underlying OS.
+In terms of the TOE, though, only authorized administrators will possess valid I&A credentials to access the TOE.
+Since every user that is able to successfully log in to the TOE is an administrator, the requirement that no management functions can be performed prior to I&A being successfully completed is sufficient to implement the objective.
+It should be noted that "TSF-mediated actions on behalf of that administrator" refers to the management functions defined in FMT_SMF, and not to functions that take place prior to the boot (formation of the KEK, for instance) or the on-the-fly cryptographic operations to and from the hard disk. -- ---